 You need 3 pieces of information to sign up

-Your organization's Internet domain name What is a domain?
+Your organization's Internet domain name

 This should be the primary domain where you plan to use Google services, such as www.yourdomain.com (where yourdomain.com is your unique name).
-You can use a domain name you already own, or we can help you purchase a new domain during the sign-up process.I want to bring my own domain
+You can use a domain name you already own.
+Or, we can help you purchase a new domain during the sign-up process.

 For details, see Purchase a domain from a Google partner.

-If you forget how to sign in to your Google Apps account, we'll need to be able to reach you at an address that doesn't require accessing your account.
-This must be a valid address at a non-Google domain where you currently receive mail and will continue doing so while using Google Apps.
+If you forget how to sign in to your G Suite account, we'll need to be able to reach you at an address that doesn't require accessing your account.
+This address must be a valid address not in your G Suite domain (e.g. your personal Gmail address) where you currently receive mail and will continue doing so while using G Suite.